Law of Attraction

 • Grounded use pairs the inner shift with real-world action, not passive waiting.

 An assumption is a belief you treat as a fact, usually without noticing.
 "I am not good with money" is an assumption.
 So is "things tend to work out for me."
-You act in line with your assumptions, you interpret events through them, and over time your life starts to match them.
+You act in line with your assumptions, you read events through them, and over time your life starts to match them.
+The law simply says you can choose your assumptions on purpose: decide what is true about you and your future, then live as though it already is.

 In practice the two work together.
 Assumption sets the identity; attraction is what it feels like when life reorganizes around it.
+If the attraction framing is more familiar, our guide to the Law of Attraction covers that side.

 1. Decide what is already true